 Up Your Protein Consumption

 Protein is one of the building blocks for hormone production, so eat plenty of it.
-Aim for 0.55 to 0.8 grams per pound of lean body mass every day.
+Aim for 1.2 grams per kilogram of body weight.
 This will help you maintain healthy levels of estrogen, progesterone, thyroid hormones, and growth hormone—all important for proper metabolic function.
 Eating protein also keeps blood sugar stable because it provides an ongoing release of energy instead of requiring a sudden spike or drop (6).

 Eat More Fatty Fish